debdutto/dots-animation/README.md

 # dots-animation
-Code snippet for three dots animating to show progress or waiting or whatever
+Code snippet in swift 3 for three dots animating to show progress or waiting or whatever

 ## Usage